 - Adopting new technology

-New Normal #1: Stakeholders prefer a digital reality
+2. Stakeholders prefer a digital reality.

 According to the global consulting firm, “More than three-quarters of buyers and sellers prefer digital self-serve and remote human engagement over face-to-face interactions.”

-Something new we’ve seen as a result of the past year is a change in B2B buyer confidence.
+Something new we’ve seen as a result of the past year is a B2B buyer confidence change.
 Previously, buyers would make small-ticket purchases, but now they are ready to spend five figures (even more) in the B2B space.
 Reportedly, “70 percent of B2B decision-makers say they are open to making new, fully self-serve or remote purchases in excess of $50,000, and 27 percent would spend more than $500,000.”
 B2B industry leaders also share that digital selling is as effective as warm leads, meaning your company can’t afford to skimp or gloss over the value of a digital connection.

 Love it or hate it, Zoom and video conferencing tools are here to stay.
 But even someone with limited engagement can attest to Zoom fatigue and the temptation to take calls with their video off.
 Nevertheless, B2B sales are being held via video conferencing, and it will be the sales leader’s job to build a memorable experience.